Blood

 Vidal Sassoon sends his regards.

+So that’s Blood.
+It’s much harder than the other Build titles, but it at least scales well at lower difficulties.
+I don’t love save scumming after every step, but that’s an option too.
 I still like Blood far more than current “throwback” FPS’s like Painkiller or Serious Sam.
 Those feel like they were trying far too hard to replicate something that already existed in the form of games like this one.
-It’s slower than Doom, both in engine speed and pacing, but the tradeoff is some magnificent locales, some truly nasty effects, and a lot of fun all around.
+It’s got some magnificent locales, some truly nasty effects, and a lot of fun all around.
 If you’re morally objected to such games, I think you already know what you’re not going to like about this one.
 If you want to be Ash mowing down Deadites, complete with a gravelly-voiced character tossing perfect one-liners like pennies into a fountain, then hopefully I’ve convinced you where to go.

 The Good